 The Bradford Employability Award – Active Career Planner

-Taking part in the award will mean that you will:
+Taking part in the award

-commence a series of planned career and professional development activities over one academic year.
+You will commence a series of planned career and professional development activities over one academic year.

-learn how to set career goals and implement actions to help achieve those goals.
+You will learn how to set career goals and implement actions to help achieve those goals.

-devise high-quality career development documents that will help you in implementing your plans, for example, CVs, portfolios, personal statements and competency statements on application forms.
+You will devise high-quality career development documents that will help you in implementing your plans, for example, CVs, portfolios, personal statements and competency statements on application forms.

-gain support and feedback on your career planning activities with opportunities for one-to-one career guidance/coaching to help you clarify your career goals as well as improve your CV and other supporting materials.
+You will gain support and feedback on your career planning activities with opportunities for one-to-one career guidance/coaching to help you clarify your career goals as well as improve your CV and other supporting materials.